This article is updated regularly. It was last updated in February 2022!

 Interpretation services can also be invaluable.
 Video remote interpreting is increasingly sought after.
 This is where an interpreter can be present via a video chat.
 Since exporting is, at its core, business done between companies in different regions, long-distance meetings are common.
 Video remote interpreting is especially useful for Skype meetings and other meetings that take place from a distance.

-Translation and Localization Can Help with Data Protection
+Translation and Adapting Content Can Help with Data Protection

 In 2018 to 2019, over a 12-month period, 32% of businesses in the UK identified cybersecurity breaches.

-A good translation service should have some type of data protection standards in place.
+Good translation services should have some type of data protection standards in place.
 They may offer in-house IT and servers, for instance.
 They may also encrypt communications such as emails.
 They should also have a good data destruction policy in place, such as making sure the hard drives of old computers are destroyed.

 Export sales is an industry that can have many sudden “fires” to put out.
 An item’s production schedule might get knocked back.
 A shipment could be running late.
 Someone may have to renegotiate a contract last minute.
 A COVID lockdown could temporarily halt production entirely.